pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/local-docker.md

 ### Pulumi deploying Pulumi

-This installer uses Pulumi to deploy the Pulumi service.
+This installer uses Pulumi to deploy the Pulumi Cloud.
 In this case, one uses the Pulumi CLI with a self-managed backend (e.g. an s3-compatible object store) from the Docker environment server to deploy the Service containers.

 To this end, you need to set up the following:

 * [Download and install the Pulumi CLI](/docs/get-started/install/) on the Docker server
 * [Login to S3-compatible backend](/docs/intro/concepts/state#aws-s3)
-  * The assumption here is that you would use a bucket in the object store you are using for the self-hosted Pulumi Service.
+  * The assumption here is that you would use a bucket in the object store you are using for the self-hosted Pulumi Cloud.
 You can use a different state backend if you prefer.
   * It is NOT recommended to use the `local` backend option since you want to make sure this state file is backed up and secured.

 ### Deployment Steps